nemonik/hands-on-DevOps-gen2/README.md

 * 3.9.6 (set by /Users/mjwalsh/.pyenv/version
 ```

-The one marked with an Asterix (\*) is the presently configure Python
+The one marked with an Asterix (\*) is the presently configured Python

 ```bash
 python version